 UIPopoverController has been changed, and popovers can now be dismissed the same way as modal views.
 This includes our half modal view controller, which is now handled by a custom presentation controller as well.

-We haven’t stopped there: the annotation and text toolbars are now adaptive as well and we updated the configuration options to allow setting “sets” of configurations.
+We haven’t stopped there: The annotation and text toolbars are now adaptive as well, and we updated the configuration options to allow setting “sets” of configurations.
 PSPDFKit will select the set that fits best in the space available.
 See the documentation around the new

 PSPDFAnnotationToolbarConfiguration object for details.

-didRotateFromInterfaceOrientation: since these might cause conflicts with the more modern and flexible
+didRotateFromInterfaceOrientation:, since these might cause conflicts with the more modern and flexible

 There have been many changes to the tabbed UI, which now properly animates and feels and looks much, much better.
 Use properties on

-PSPDFTabbedViewController to customize the behavior and its
+PSPDFTabbedViewController to customize the behavior, and use its

 tabbedBar (an instance of